tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 ## Data preparation

-Please download the data from [here](https://drive.google.com/drive/folders/1iFPjP_9BgzujqLnzlObT2eM44KAijmEN).
+Please download the data from this [link](https://drive.google.com/drive/folders/1iFPjP_9BgzujqLnzlObT2eM44KAijmEN).
 We provide three types of data:

-- intrinsic calibration images for the external camera
+- Intrinsic calibration images for the external camera.
-- images taken with the external camera for SfM-based reconstruction
+- Images taken with the external camera for SfM-based reconstruction.
-- rosbags for calibration
+- Rosbags for calibration (containing images, intrinsics, and pointclouds).

 ## Environment preparation